 Radioactive dating plays a role in determining the approximate age of the Earth.
 The oldest rocks on Earth solidified about 3.5×10^9 years ago-a number determined by uranium-238 dating.
 These rocks could only have solidified once the surface of the Earth had cooled sufficiently.
 The temperature of the Earth at formation can be estimated based on gravitational potential energy of the assemblage of pieces being converted to thermal energy.
 Using heat transfer concepts discussed in Thermodynamics it is then possible to calculate how long it would take for the surface to cool to rock-formation temperatures.
 The result is about 10^9 years.
 The first rocks formed have been solid for 3.5×10^9 years, so that the age of the Earth is approximately 4.5×10^9 years.
 There is a large body of other types of evidence (both Earth-bound and solar system characteristics are used) that supports this age.
-The puzzle is that, given its age and initial temperature, the center of the Earth should be much cooler than it is today (see Figure 31.25).
+The puzzle is that, given its age and initial temperature, the center of the Earth should be much cooler than it is today (see Figure 31.23).

-Figure 31.25 The center of the Earth cools by well-known heat transfer methods.
+FIGURE 31.23 The center of the Earth cools by well-known heat transfer methods.
 Convection in the liquid regions and conduction move thermal energy to the surface, where it radiates into cold, dark space.
 Given the age of the Earth and its initial temperature, it should have cooled to a lower temperature by now.
 The blowup shows that nuclear decay releases energy in the Earth's interior.
 This energy has slowed the cooling process and is responsible for the interior still being molten.

-We know from seismic waves produced by earthquakes that parts of the interior of the Earth are liquid.
+Danish geophysicist Inge Lehmann was the first to properly interpret seismological data from earthquakes as evidence that the Earth had a solid inner core surrounded by a liquid outer core.
 Shear or transverse waves cannot travel through a liquid and are not transmitted through the Earth's core.
 Yet compression or longitudinal waves can pass through a liquid and do go through the core.
 From this information, the temperature of the interior can be estimated.
 As noticed, the interior should have cooled more from its initial temperature in the 4.5×10^9 years since its formation.
 In fact, it should have taken no more than about 10^9 years to cool to its present temperature.
 What is keeping it hot?
-The answer seems to be radioactive decay of primordial elements that were part of the material that formed the Earth (see the blowup in Figure 31.25).
+The answer seems to be radioactive decay of primordial elements that were part of the material that formed the Earth (see the blowup in Figure 31.23).

-Nuclides such as 238 U and 40 K have half-lives similar to or longer than the age of the Earth, and their decay still contributes energy to the interior.
-Some of the primordial radioactive nuclides have unstable decay products that also release energy- 238 U has a long decay chain of these.
+Nuclides such as 238U and 40K have half-lives similar to or longer than the age of the Earth, and their decay still contributes energy to the interior.
+Some of the primordial radioactive nuclides have unstable decay products that also release energy- 238U has a long decay chain of these.
 Further, there were more of these primordial radioactive nuclides early in the life of the Earth, and thus the activity and energy contributed were greater then (perhaps by an order of magnitude).
 The amount of power created by these decays per cubic meter is very small.
 However, since a huge volume of material lies deep below the surface, this relatively small amount of energy cannot escape quickly.
 The power produced near the surface has much less distance to go to escape and has a negligible effect on surface temperatures.